Services include but are not limited to:

 An oral challenge is a closely supervised procedure that aids in the evaluation and management of food and drug allergies.
 Incrementally greater amounts/doses of food or medication are administered to the patient while they are carefully monitored.
 This testing can be used to document whether a patient has a true food or drug allergy or has lost their sensitivity.

-Allergy injections have well-documented efficacy in the treatment of airborne and stinging insect allergies.
+Subcutaneous immunotherapy (SCIT) refers to traditional allergy injections used in the treatment of airborne and stinging insect allergies.
 Patients typically receive injections to the allergens to which they are allergic on a weekly basis that gradually tapers to a monthly schedule.
-Treatment has been shown to enhance control and reduce medication needs in allergic asthma and allergic rhinitis and virtually cures venom allergy.
-Oral immunotherapy for airborne allergies that will obviate the need for injections is now available for patients with severe grass or ragweed allergy.
+This treatment has well-documented efficacy in reducing symptoms and medication use in allergic asthma and allergic rhinitis and virtually cures venom allergy.
+Sublingual immunotherapy (SLIT) in which a self-administered dissolvable allergen tablet is placed under the tongue on a daily basis is available for grass, ragweed and house dust mite allergies and is also effective.